The Government Procurement Review: Portugal

 It is not mandatory to have a negotiation phase in the prior consultation or the open procedure, but the contracting authority may include it in the tender specifications.
-In the open procedure the negotiation phase can only be included for concessions contracts and for public works and services, but only in these last two cases if the contact value is below the European threshold.
+In the open procedure, the negotiation phase can only be included for concessions contracts and for public works and services, but only in these last two cases if the contract value is below the European threshold.

 Currently, the PCC provides that the adoption of a competitive dialogue or a negotiation procedure may occur if:

 - the contracting authority's needs cannot be fulfilled by adapting easily available solutions;

 - the goods or services include the adoption of innovative solutions;

 - it is not objectively possible for the contract award to occur without any previous negotiation because of the contract's specific legal or financial nature, complexity, or risk; and